DRajarajan/AI_Predictive_Models_for_Credit_Underwriting/README.md

 # Loan Eligibility Prediction
 This project aims to predict loan eligibility using machine learning models.
 The model is trained on historical loan data, and the prediction is exposed through a Flask API and a user-friendly Streamlit app.
 The system predicts whether an individual is eligible for a loan based on features like income, employment length, credit history, and loan-related attributes.

-# Project Structure

-loan-eligibility-prediction/
-├── app.py                           # Flask API to serve the model and make predictions ├── AI_Predictive_Models_for_Credit_Underwriting.py # Additional module for credit underwriting models ├── train_model.py                   # Script to train and save the loan eligibility prediction model ├── loan_model.pkl                   # The trained machine learning model saved as a pickle file ├── requirements.txt                 # Python dependencies for the project ├── README.md                        # This file

 # Features
 Loan Eligibility Prediction: Predicts whether an individual is eligible for a loan based on features such as income, employment length, and credit score.